 A new admit packet of materials, including a new offer of admission and Candidate Reply Form, will be mailed in December to students who have been approved to defer their enrollment.
 All students who have deferred their enrollment must confirm their intention to enroll for the subsequent fall by signing and returning the Candidate Reply Form by the deadline indicated in the new offer of admission.
 A new deposit will not be required.
 A new offer of admission will not be issued if a final high school transcript has not been received.

-On some occasions a student may be approved to defer their enrollment for a second year.
-A student approved for a second year of deferred enrollment must reapply for all types of financial aid by submitting both a new CSS PROFILE and a new FAFSA by February 15 prior to the fall semester of entry.
+- Students may be approved to defer their enrollment for a second or third year.
+A student approved for an additional year of deferred enrollment must reapply for all types of financial aid by submitting both a new CSS PROFILE and a new FAFSA by February 15 prior to the fall semester of entry.
 Scholarships initially awarded at the time of admission may or may not be available for the second year of deferred enrollment.
 As a result, students deferring for a second year must reapply for financial aid by February 15 by completing the forms above.

 Students who are approved to defer their enrollment will be offered a space in one our NYU residence halls for the new term of entry.
 Housing is guaranteed for all of our freshmen who meet our deadlines and requirements.

-Though approval to defer one's enrollment is typically granted for one year, we do, on occasion, approve students to defer their enrollment for up to two years.
-Only students who need to complete compulsory military service or missionary work are typically granted this exception.
-Students will not be approved to defer their enrollment for two years in advance, and as a result, the second year of deferred enrollment should be requested the following year.
+Though approval to defer one's enrollment is typically granted for one year, we do, on occasion, approve students to defer their enrollment for 2 or 3 years.
+Only students who need to complete compulsory military service or missionary work will be considered for this exception.
+Students will not be approved to defer their enrollment for 2 or 3 years in advance, and as a result, the second or third year of deferred enrollment must be requested and approved during January of the following year.